Last updated: June 18, 2026

 |---|---|---|---|

-| Health coverage and therapy | Medi-Cal for Kids | Screenings, specialists, therapy, equipment, rides | Your plan may require referrals and prior approval. |
+| Health coverage | Medi-Cal kids | Checkups, therapy, equipment, dental, hearing, vision, rides, and care coordination. | Plans may require referrals or prior approval. |

-| Serious medical condition | CCS program | Specialty care, equipment, therapy, care coordination | CCS is for certain conditions and may need records. |
+| Serious medical condition | CCS program | Specialty care, equipment, therapy, medical case management, and county CCS intake. | CCS is for certain medical conditions. |

-| Monthly disability income | SSI child rules | Child SSI interview and disability review | SSA looks at disability and family income. |
+| Monthly disability income | SSI child rules | An SSI interview, disability review, and record checklist. | SSA reviews disability and family income. |

-| Help at home | IHSS for Children | Personal care, paramedical tasks, protective supervision | Hours depend on county assessment and records. |
+| Help at home | IHSS for children | Personal care, paramedical tasks, protective supervision, and county assessment. | Hours depend on need and records. |

-| Developmental disability | Regional centers | Intake, assessment, service coordination | Eligibility is separate from Medi-Cal and SSI. |
+| Developmental disability | regional centers | Intake, eligibility assessment, service coordination, and an IPP if eligible. | Eligibility is separate from Medi-Cal and SSI. |

-| School support | CDE safeguards | Evaluation, IEP, 504 plan, services | Put requests in writing and keep dates. |
+| School support | CDE dispute help | Evaluation, IEP, 504 support, procedural safeguards, and complaint options. | Put requests in writing. |

 Medical help for children with disabilities